AfricaHacks/startupsin.africa/README.md

 ## Installation

-WIP (To be adding after https://github.com/AfricaHacks/startupsin.africa/issues/5 is resolved )
+WIP (To be adding after (issues/5)[https://github.com/AfricaHacks/startupsin.africa/issues/5]  is resolved )

 ## Usage

-WIP (To be adding after https://github.com/AfricaHacks/startupsin.africa/issues/5 is resolved )
+WIP (To be adding after (issues/5)[https://github.com/AfricaHacks/startupsin.africa/issues/5] is resolved )

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Please start in the (Project Board)[https://github.com/AfricaHacks/startupsin.africa/projects/1].
+Also raise issues or recommend new features.

 Please make sure to update tests as appropriate.